 Hadrian’s Wall is the most important monument built by the Romans in Britain.
 The Wall was the north-west frontier of the Roman empire for nearly 300 years.
-It was built by the Roman army on the orders of Hadrian following his visit to Britain in 122 AD.
+It was built by the Roman army on the orders of emperor Hadrian ca. AD 122.
 At 117 kilometres long (80 Roman miles), it crossed northern Britain from Wallsend on the River Tyne in the east to Bowness-on-Solway in the west.
 Frontier installations continued for a further 40 kilometres down the Cumbrian coast.

 Considered as the most famous of all the frontiers of the Roman empire, Hadrian’s Wall stands today as a reminder of the past glories of one of the world’s greatest powers.
-Hadrian’s Wall was made a World Heritage Site in 1987 and is part of the transnational Frontiers of the Roman Empire WHS (see here), inscribed in 2005 and currently comprising Hadrian’s Wall, the German Limes and the Antonine Wall in Scotland.
+Hadrian’s Wall was made a World Heritage Site in 1987 and is part of the transnational Frontiers of the Roman Empire World Heritage Site (see here), inscribed in 2005 and currently consisting of Hadrian’s Wall, the German Limes and the Antonine Wall in Scotland.

 The military importance of the area was recognised by the Romans during their early campaigns through northern England and into Scotland in the 2nd half of the 1st century AD.
 At this time a military road, the Stanegate, was constructed along with a series of forts.
 Subsequently, the Romans withdrew from Scotland and the Stanegate became the new frontier.
 This position was consolidated in the early 2nd century by the construction of a substantial frontier work, Hadrian’s Wall.